rhea-boop/rhea-boop/README.md

 ## welcome to the bog
-this is my personal repository, created for future use but as of writing mostly for copilot authorization i am a student in the informatics and computer engineering department of university of west attica currently very interested in expanding my knowledge of relevant to present day programming languages, database creation and handling, and networking
+this is my personal repository, created for future use but as of writing mostly for copilot authorization \n i am a student in the informatics and computer engineering department of university of west attica \n currently very interested in expanding my knowledge of relevant to present day programming languages, database creation and handling, and networking \n

 <!--
 **rhea-boop/rhea-boop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.